 Chapter 5: Plan Implementation and Update establishes an Action Plan for implementing the recommendations that will achieve Parole's Vision.
-Strategies organized in a short-, medium-, and long-term timeframe.
-Chapter 5 also establishes the process and timeline for updating the Master Plan and outlines regular tracking of development and investment in the Town Center.
+Strategies are organized in a short-, mid-, and long-term timeframe.
+Chapter 5 also establishes the process and timeline for updating this Master Plan and outlines regular tracking of development and investment in the Town Center.